roman-milk/roman-milk.github.io/hauswife-to-slut.md

  After several minutes of panting and catching my breath, we disengaged.
 Mike told me to get freshened up and dressed.

  "Don't thank me yet," Mike said as I started to leave the room, "this is only day one."
-Report_Story #1